-- My personal music/video productions, podcasts, concert footage, and other media.
+- Cygnus music and video productions, and other media.

 - Reviews of various artists, albums, songs, and equipment.

 - Instructional videos and documents.

-- Links to other artist and studio web sites I’ve had the pleasure of associating with over the years.
+- Other artist and studio web sites I’ve had the pleasure of associating with over the years.